davidmalcolm/texi2rst/output/_build/html/_sources/common-misunderstandings-with-gnu-c++.txt

-The C++ standard prescribes that all names that are not dependent on template parameters are bound to their present definitions when parsing a template function or class.The C++ standard just uses the term dependent for names that depend on the type or value of template parameters.
+The C++ standard prescribes that all names that are not dependent on template parameters are bound to their present definitions when parsing a template function or class.The C++ standard just uses the term 'dependent' for names that depend on the type or value of template parameters.
 This shorter term will also be used in the rest of this section.
 Only names that are dependent are looked up at the point of instantiation.
 For example, consider